 In Gaelic, the language of Ireland, the name Sheridan means ‘untamed’ or ‘searcher’, while my grandfather’s hometown, Clonmel, means ‘Vale of Honey’.
 It all sounds quite idyllic; but Jack’s life was really anything but.
 Adding to the trauma of violence and displacement at a young age, he soon lost his mother in England: a victim of the flu pandemic that killed more than 50 million people after the First World War.

 With few other opportunities available, my grandfather joined the British Army cadets as a teenager.
 I remember he was always keen to stress his Britishness, perhaps because of the anti-Irish abuse he experienced from an early age.
 I remember his stories about serving in the Royal Hampshire Regiment in Kashmir and Palestine during the 1930s.
 Then, during the Second World War, he became a ‘Desert Rat’ with the British Army in North Africa, before fighting his way through Italy, France and Germany.
-He survived the war, but was quickly shipped out again: this time to Palestine (where I believe the picture above was taken).
+He survived the war, but was quickly shipped out again, against his will: this time to Palestine (where the picture above was taken).
 Because of this, he missed my mother’s birth in December 1945, but made it back to London just a few years later.
 He died in 1992 having never returned to Ireland.

 ADDENDUMMy father’s side also includes migrants, this time from Germany.
 His great-grandfather and great-uncle, Conrad and Daniel Zuschlag, came to England in the 1870s, and ran a pub in London that still bears the same name — but that’s another story.